nasifimtiazohi/TrelloTaskTrackerBot/README.md

 # Task Manager BOT #

 Note: The MILESTONE: SERVICE should refer to **service** branch.

-Before running our code, please install some package below:
+Before running our code, please install some packages below:

 *py-trello*
 ```